 WordCamp: this is a term ascribed to the name of all official WordPress-related conferences or forums in which people come together with the sole purpose of learning more about WordPress and associating with other bloggers of like-mind.

-WordPress.com: this is the commercial WordPress site where blog sites hosted on a WordPress server.
+This is the commercial WordPress site where blog sites are hosted on a WordPress server.
 It also allows users to access and purchase premium features.
 WordPress.com is more like a hosting service that allows WordPress users to pay to host their website with WordPress.com.
 Unlike WordPress.org, WordPress.com allows you to buy and install your WordPress site without any technical knowledge of WordPress.

 It allows you to choose from a different theme to install on your site without knowing the technicalities.
 WordPress.com was created by Automatic a company founded by one of the co-founders of WordPress.
 The version of WordPress.com is less complicated compared to that of WordPress.org.